 • Lots of tiny grants (<$10k), $150k is the largest one.

-• These rapid grant programs really seem great and I look forward to the
+• These rapid grant programs really seem great and I look forward to them being scaled up.

 The following things could both be true: